 ITIN stands for Individual Taxpayer Identification Number.
 ITINs are used by taxpayers who need to file or be included as a dependent or spouse on a US tax return.
 ITINs are substituted in place of social security numbers for individuals who are not eligible for a SSN.
 Taxpayers can use their ITINs to e-file their tax return, establish bank accounts, form businesses, along with many additional financial and social benefits.

 The only thing consistent in the world of ITIN tax processing is the constant change, and it seems like no two ITIN application scenarios seem to be alike!
 Both major recent tax law changes, the PATH act and the TCJA both addressed and impacted ITIN processing.
 This training bundle will educate you on these changes and how they impact ITIN filing in the real world.
 Should you claim dependents in Mexico or Canada?
 Will ITIN holders get credits for dependents?
 Are ITIN holders entitled to EIP or stimulus payments and other Government relief payments?
 These questions along with many other common issues will be addressed in the training courses and updated annually.

 Filling out the ITIN Application

 IRS Form W7 is the application and renewal form used for ITINs.
-We will walk through common scenarios for taxpayer, spouse, and dependent W7 applications and renewals along with identifying common errors and omissions that can cause added delays to the W7 process.
+In this immigration document preparer training course we will walk through common scenarios for taxpayer, spouse, and dependent W7 applications and renewals along with identifying common errors and omissions that can cause added delays to the W7 process.
 We will get hands on with completing the form, the secondary worksheets, and processing and verification of Identification documents.